-The Great Lake to Lake Trail is a collection of existing and proposed trails that will stretch 250 miles from the shore of Lake Michigan in South Haven to the shore of Lake Huron in Port Huron.
+The Great Lake to Lake Trail Route 1 is a collection of existing and proposed trails that will stretch 250 miles from the shore of Lake Michigan in South Haven to the shore of Lake Huron in Port Huron.
 The trail passes through Jackson County using the existing Falling Waters Trail and the proposed Lakeland Trail, following the same corridor as the Iron Belle Trail would follow.
+The trail is partially completed in Jackson County to date.